 Blood types are a classification of blood based on the antigens present on red blood cells.
-Antigens are molecules that can trigger an immune system response.
-There are eight common blood groups but 36 human blood groups in total.
+In the United States, O-positive is the most common blood type, and AB-negative is the rarest.

 A blood transfusion is a procedure that restores blood to the body.
 It is essential that people undergoing the procedure receive the correct blood type, or it will trigger the immune system, causing sickness and complications.